-We have seen that XPEEM can be used to image both different types of magnetism and ferroelectricity by using the appropriate contrast mechanism (XMCD or XLD).
-Moreover, the contrast mechanism can be changed without changing the control parameters of the sample (temperature, applied electric field, applied magnetic field, current injection).
-Analogously, magnetic imaging with MFM can be complemented by using piezoforce microscopy (PFM) to image ferroelectric domains, as the vector polarization influences the phase of the piezoresponse that is locally driven in the sample between the tip and a back electrode [51,52].
-However, switching between MFM and PFM requires a change of tip that is liable to preclude holding set control parameters constant.
+applied magnetic field, current injection).
+Analogously, magnetic imaging with MFM can be complemented by using piezoforce microscopy (PFM) to image ferroelectric domains, as the vector polarization influences the phase of the piezoresponse that is locally driven in the sample between the tip and a back electrode.[51,52] However, switching between MFM and PFM requires a change of tip that is liable to preclude holding set control parameters constant.
 For example, if measuring away from room temperature then one would expect to return to room temperature before opening the system and changing the tip.

-XPEEM and MFM/PFM both offer similarly high spatial resolutions that permit ferroic domain processes to be imaged in good detail (typically 50 nm, at best 10 nm, [20,21]), and neither technique requires complex sample preparation.
+XPEEM and MFM/PFM both offer similarly high spatial resolutions that permit ferroic domain processes to be imaged in good detail (typically 50 nm, at best 10 nm,[20,21]), and neither technique requires complex sample preparation.
 Key ways in which the two techniques differ are as follows.
-Unlike MFM, XPEEM can probe both IP and OOP components of magnetization if the incident X-ray beam is not normal to the surface, permitting the construction of vector maps of IP magnetization (Section 7A (ii)).
-Unlike MFM, XPEEM can image antiferromagnetic domains (Section 7B (iv)).
+Unlike MFM, XPEEM can probe both IP and OOP components of magnetization if the incident X-ray beam is not normal to the surface, permitting the construction of vector maps of IP magnetization (Section 7.1.2.).
+Unlike MFM, XPEEM can image antiferromagnetic domains (Section 7.2.4.).
 Unlike MFM, XPEEM data cannot be corrupted by dipolar tip-sample interactions.
-Unlike XPEEM, MFM is a relatively cheap bench-top technique that is widely available, while XPEEM requires large facilities at which access is competitive.
-Unlike XPEEM, MFM can image buried layers that are tens of nanometres deep, although XPEEM images represent the more precise probe depth of ~5 nm.
+Unlike XPEEM, MFM is a relatively cheap benchtop technique that is widely available, while XPEEM requires large facilities at which access is competitive.
+Unlike XPEEM, MFM can image buried layers that are tens of nanometres deep, although XPEEM images represent the more precise probe depth of $\approx$ 5 nm.

 We close this section by setting XPEEM and MFM in the context of other techniques for magnetic imaging (Table 1).
-These techniques range from the first reported images of magnetic domains [53,54] (Fig. 24a) to the detection of magnetic moments on individual atoms [55] (Fig. 24b).
+These techniques range from the first reported images of magnetic domains[53,54] (Figure 24a) to the detection of magnetic moments on individual atoms[55] (Figure 24b).